Adaptive norms for deep learning with regularized Newton methods: Introduction

-\textit{While gradient descent can be interpreted as a spherically constrained first-order TR method, preconditioned gradient methods can be seen as first-order TR methods with ellipsoidal constraint sets.} We leverage this analogy and investigate the use of the Adagrad and RMSProp preconditioning matrices as \textit{ellipsoidal} trust region shapes within \textit{second-order} TR methods.
-While the theory for ellipsoidal TR methods is well-studied (e.g. \cite{conn2000trust,yuan2015recent}), no ellipsoid fits all objective functions and our contribution thus lies in the identification of adequate matrix-induced constraints for the specific task of deep learning that yield provable convergence guarantees.
-Furthermore, we empirically show that the ellipsoidal constraints we propose prove to be a very effective modification of the trust region method in the sense that they constantly outperform the spherical TR method, both in terms of number of backpropagations and asymptotic loss value on a variety of tasks and datasets.
+Our main empirical results demonstrate that ellipsoidal constraints prove to be a very effective modification of the trust region method in the sense that they constantly outperform the spherical TR method, both in terms of number of backprogations and asymptotic loss value on a variety of tasks.